How do technologies change our relationship to work?

-My research answers this question by building large-scale news archival datasets that examine the relationship between workers and technologies going back to the mid-20th century in the U.S. I develop a five-part typology of claims that workers use to argue for governing technology based on Marx’s forms of alienation: (1) control over the product of one’s labor, (2) proximate knowledge of technology, or expertise, (3) personal harm from technology, (4) community harm from technology, and (5) resistance to automation.
-Using this typology I examine the ways that AI technologies can circumvent certain claims that workers make through the decentralized, complex, systematized nature of these technologies.
+My dissertation research answers this question by building news archival datasets that examine the relationship between work and technological change.
+I develop a five-part typology of governance claims workers use and examine the ways that AI can circumvent certain claims through the decentralized, systematized nature of these technologies.
 I argue that using historical precedent allows us to understand what is truly integral to the relationship between work, technology, and human identity even as society undergoes rapid changes.
-Earlier versions of this work were published in The Oxford Handbook on AI Governance and ACM’s Fairness, Accountability, and Transparency in Computing (FAccT) conference proceedings.
-In addition to this work, I am currently a researcher on the Responsible and Equitable AI Initiative at the Berkeley AI Research Lab (BAIR) on a project examining how product managers understanding responsibility in relation to AI technologies.
+Earlier versions of this work were published in The Oxford Handbook on AI Governance, ACM Fairness, Accountability, and Transparency in Computing (FAccT), and Industrial and Labor Relations (ILR) Review.

 Peer-Reviewed Publications